 |Game Development Engines||Yes, Cocos, Panda3d||Yes MonkeyEngine|

 Python vs Java performance: Having considered both languages against various parameters, it is not clear which language trumps the other one.

 Java may be a more popular option, but Python is widely used.
 People from outside the development industry have also used Python for various organizational purposes.
 Similarly, Java is comparatively faster, but Python is better for lengthy programs.

 Eventually, it depends upon the type of program a developer wants to create.
 If you consider the above parameters, and a language ticks most of your boxes, it is safe to go ahead with it.
 However, if you are beginning to foray into development, Python might be a better choice.
 On the other hand, Java will be the preferred option for enterprise-level programs.

-If you’re interested to learn more about full stack development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about full stack development, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.